codekopf/one-ch-bank-kanban/README.md

 I auto generated the new Angular project with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1 from scratch as the original project has problem with dependancies.
 After that I replaced necessary files with original ones.

+## Docker

+Build docker image with `docker build -t one-ch-bank-kanban:latest .` and then to run application in Docker container use `docker run -p 8080:80 one-ch-bank-kanban:latest`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.